How to Create Backfillable Qualitative Questions

 Each option requires:

-• Must use lowercase letters, numbers, and underscores only (e.g., very_satisfied, agent_offered_discount).
+Must use lowercase letters, numbers, and underscores only (e.g.,

-• Example for a "positive" option: "The customer explicitly expressed satisfaction, thanked the agent, or indicated the issue was resolved to their liking."
+Example for a "high" option: "The customer explicitly expressed satisfaction, thanked the agent, or indicated the issue was resolved to their liking."

 Validation Rules

-• Basic Score questions must have exactly 4 options.
+Basic Score questions must have exactly 4 options — one for each score level.

 If any validation fails, you will see an error message explaining what needs to be corrected.

-After creating your question and options, you will land on the Option Context page.
-A confirmation message will appear: "Question created!
+After creating your question, a confirmation message will appear: "Question created!
 Review your options below and submit for AI review when ready."
+You will land on the review page for step 2: Review and refine response options.

 On this page you can:

-• Edit the question name, AI prompt, and additional context in the Configuration section.
+Edit the question name, AI prompt, and additional context in the Question Configuration section.

 Take the time to review everything carefully.
-Once you are satisfied with your question and options, proceed to the AI Review step.
+Use Save and Continue to proceed to the AI Review step, or Save and Exit to come back later.

 What the AI Reviews

-When you click "Submit for AI Review", the AI evaluates your question and options for:
+When you submit your question for AI review, the AI evaluates your question and options for:

 During the Review

-• The review typically takes a few seconds to a couple of minutes.
+The review typically takes a few seconds to a couple of minutes (up to about 2 minutes).

 Interpreting the Results